Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Verlinde line operator and algebraic generalized quantum dimension

 We also note that the noninvertible symmetry operator defined by linear algebra (or zero of the modular $S$ matrix in our case) can be different from the ``noninvertible symmetry" defined in category theories\footnote{For example, the Fibonacci anyon $\tau$ with the fusion rule $\tau\times \tau=I+\tau$ generates invertible symmetry $\mathcal{Q}_{\tau}$ under the relation $\mathcal{Q}_{\tau}(\mathcal{Q}_{\tau}-\mathcal{Q}_{I})=\mathcal{Q}_{I}$.}.
 In other words, there can exist categorically noninvertible symmetry operators that are invertible in linear algebra.
 However, when studying quantum Hamiltonian formalism based on linear algebra, the definition in linear algebra is more dominant when studying the RGs.
-We believe that there exists some categorical formalisms consistent with the observations in linear algebra, but they seem less common in the physics literature.
+We believe that there exists some categorical formalisms consistent with the observations in linear algebra, but they seem less common in the physics literature\footnote{A $\mathbb{C}$-linear category will correspond to the linear algebra, but it is less common in the context of fusion rules}.
 To avoid confusion, we notify the ``noninvertible symmetry" in category theory as categorical noninvertible symmetry or non-group-like symmetry.
 It also seems reasonable to call the corresponding objects nonabelian symmetry when considering its connection to nonabelian anyons in physics, but the term ``nonabelian'' also appears in group theory and the corresponding group rings in a different meaning.

 In this paper, we propose the following quantity as a generalization of the quantum dimension, \emph{algebraic generalized quantum dimension},